Xammand/2011-Roblox/README.md

 - User and Group Search Page
 - Builders Club Page
 - ROBUX Page
+- My Stuff/Inventory Page
 - Groups Page
   **Note:** Right now, most, if not all, these pages are kinda unfinished.
 You may notice some pages missing features such as actions like making a group primary or friending/unfriending someone.
 ## Download
+**Note:** This script was created in Firefox, Marble Browser V128.12.0esr to be exact.
+You may or may not experienece issues downloading this script if you are using a non-Firefox browser.
 1. Get Tampermonkey ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)) ([Chrome](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))
 2. [Get This Script.](https://github.com/Xammand/2011-Roblox/raw/refs/heads/main/roblox2011.user.js)
 3. To fully utilize the feed on the home page, make sure to turn on all group notifications.